wroge/sqlt/README.md

 ## Outsourcing Options into a Config

-- All options can be injected via a config struct for reusability.
+- All options can be grouped into a configuration struct for reusability.
-- `Start` and `End` functions allows **monitoring and logging** of your sql queries.
+- The `Start` and `End` functions enable monitoring and logging of SQL queries.

 ```go
 type StartTime struct{}